Skip to main content

 View Recent Publications

 • “What Were the Most Popular Tafsīrs in Islamic History?
 Part 1: An Assessment of the Manuscript Record and the State of European-Language Tafsīr Studies.”
-Journal of Qur'anic Studies 25, no. 3 (2023).
+Journal of Qur'anic Studies 25, no. 3 (2023) (open-access link).

 • "Modern Epoch: Islam," in Encyclopedia of the Bible and Its Reception, Berlin: De Gruyter (2021), 19:594–598.